 |---|---|

-The difference shows in the results.
-I've seen apps jump from page 3 to Top 3 after switching from Standard to Premium — not by spending more, but by spending smarter.
+The difference is evident in the results.
+I have seen apps move from page 3 to the Top 3 after switching from Standard to Premium — not by spending more, but by spending more intelligently.

 👉 Read how one app achieved 140% download growth through strategic ASO execution.